Tag Archives: Tools

 Using tags in Tag Manager

 The results grid in Tag Manager displays the name and address of each entity that matches your search criteria.
-It also shows if a displayed entity is active (e.g., a client who is still scheduling jobs).
-This is useful if you want to send email, letters, etc. to only active or inactive clients.
+It also shows if a displayed entity is active — e.g., a client who is still scheduling jobs.
+This is useful if you want to send emails, letters, etc. to only active or inactive clients.

 You can sort your results in the grid by one or more columns in ascending or descending order (but when you exit the function, RB9 will revert back to the default order).
 Export the list as an Excel spreadsheet or a CSV (comma-separated values) file to save, print, share, or use in other applications.

-After finding entities in Tag Manager, you can view the details of any entry in Tag Manager results by clicking its hyperlink.
+After finding entities in Tag Manager you can view the details of any entry in the results by clicking its hyperlink.

 Add tags to multiple entities at once by selecting them in Tag Manager results, then choosing a tag in the drop-down and saving your choice.